 Preventing citrus blast

 Applying fixed copper or Bordeaux sprays before the first rain can reduce the likelihood of bacterial infection.
-These treatments can also be used against fireblight, walnut blight, black spot on roses, peacock spot on olives, downy mildews and powdery mildew on grapes, and leaf curl, and shot hole on nectarines and peaches.
+These treatments are also effective against fireblight, walnut blight, black spot on roses, peacock spot on olives, downy mildews and powdery mildew on grapes, and leaf curl, and shot hole on nectarines and peaches.

 Bordeaux sprays consist of copper sulfate, lime, and water.
-You can make your own Bordeaux spray by combining 3-1/3 tablespoons of copper sulfate and 10 tablespoons of dry hydrated lime (calcium hydroxide) in one gallon of water.
+You can make your own Bordeaux spray by combining 3-1/3 tablespoons of copper sulfate and ten tablespoons of dry hydrated lime (calcium hydroxide) in one gallon of water.
 These materials are available at most garden centers.
-Avoid using slaked lime (calcium oxide) as it can burn your skin and eyes.
-Visit UC Davis Integrated Pest Management (IPM) for more detailed information.
+Avoid using slaked lime (calcium oxide), as it can burn your skin and eyes.

 Diseased twigs should be removed and thrown in the trash.
-As you prune out diseased areas, be sure to sanitize your tools with a household cleaner, such as Lysol, to kill the pathogen and avoid spreading it to healthy plant tissue.
+As you prune out diseased areas, sanitize your tools with a household cleaner between each cut to avoid spreading it to healthy plant tissue.

-To prevent citrus blast, be sure to plant citrus trees with some wind protection and remove any dead or diseased twigs as soon as they are seen.
+To prevent citrus blast, plant citrus trees with some wind protection and remove any dead or diseased twigs as early as possible.